anuvrat2407/multilayer_bidirectional_chatbot/README.md

 **DECODER**

-1. Since the output in the Decoder class is generated at the each step therefore the input to the decoder is a ***single tokenized "sos"*** (start of string) token only which is passed through 2 stacked LSTM layers with return_states and return_sequences parameters set to true.
+1. Since the output in the Decoder class is generated at the each step therefore the input to the decoder is a ***single tokenized "sos"*** (start of string) token only which is passed through 2 stacked LSTM layers after being embedded into 300 dimension vector with return_states and return_sequences parameters set to true.
 2. The ***Context Vector*** *obtained by applying Bahdanau Attention using hidden state 'h' of previous layer and output of encoder class* is concatenated with the previous layer output and inputted to the last LSTM layer which was further passed to the dense layer and the token is predicted.
 3. This predicted token act as input for predictig next token of the sequence and same process continues until a "eos" (end of string) token is obtained or a certain maximum length (27) is reached.

 ### **Dataset**